rmccoy4145/rSort/README.md

 ## Description

-This project is a study of the different sorting algorithmns(Bubble, Insertion, Merge, & Quick) and their performance.
-The program performs a sort on an array, prints out the duration and the total number of compares each algorithmn had to execute to complete the sort.
+This project is a study of the different sorting algorithmns(Bubble, Insertion, Merge, & Quick) and how their performance scales.
+The program performs a sort on an array, prints out the duration and the total number of computes each algorithmn executed to complete the sort.

 ## Getting Started